-On one of our many day hiking trips to the Red River Gorge Geological Area in Daniel Boone National Forest, we met a couple at the trailhead who were on a multi-day backpacking trip.
+On one of our many day hiking trips to the Red River Gorge Geological Area in Daniel Boone National Forest, we encountered a couple at the trailhead who were on a multi-day backpacking trip.
 As we were loading gear into the car after our hike, a man approached us seemingly to ask for directions.
-After a brief discussion, though, it turned out he and his wife were hoping to get a ride because they had taken a wrong turn on the trail and were now three miles off their intended route, and around eight miles from their vehicle.
+After a brief discussion it turned out he and his wife were hoping to get a ride because they had taken a wrong turn on the trail and were now three miles off their intended route, and around eight miles from their vehicle.
 We happily gave them a ride, and our conversation on the drive inspired me to post a few thoughts on how to not get lost on the trail.

 Before You Go: